Siddh1008/Analyzing_Swiggy_Bangalore_delivery/README.md

 # Data Source

-The dataset used in this project is sourced from the ineuron internship and is available here.
+The dataset used in this project is sourced from the https://internship.ineuron.ai/  and is available.
 It contains information about food delivery orders from Swiggy in Bangalore, India.

 # Results